zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 hasn't arrived yet.

-So I'm here to talk about the elephant in the room and get the first group out of hiding,
-I'll explain things to the second group, and to the third group... well, this post isn't about them.
+So I'm here to talk about the elephant in the room and get the first group out of hiding and more at ease, I'll explain things to the second group, and to the third group... well, this post isn't about them.

 ## Why is it slow?

-The simplest answer: Perl 6's brand new.
+The simplest answer: Perl 6 is brand new.
 It's not the next Perl, but a brand new language in the Perl family.
 The *language spec* was finished less than 4 months ago (Dec 25, 2015).
 While *some* optimization